waffleliew/AI_Projects/README.md

 This is clearly an application of Recurrent Neural Network (RNN).
 This is because we need a model that will store the information from the previous text and use it later to predict the output.
 Hence, we will use the Long Short-Term Memory (LSTM) algorithm with Tensorflow to train our model.

 Of note: The deep learning model is built using TensorFlow, a popular open-source library for machine learning.
 The model architecture utilizes an LSTM layer to process the sequence of tokens representing the patient’s symptoms.
+It is recommended to run the notebook on Google Colab.